 However, after reformulating the symbolic significance of Rama, Balaram proceeds to follow Valmiki's narrative closely with minor variations in detail.
 Of the three readings available on the original text his reading of Valmiki is based on the 'northern Indian reading' (Sahoo 2000:93-94).
 Valmiki's story of Rama and his ancestors begins from the fifth canto of the first book Adi Kanda and Balaram starts the same story from couplet no. 190.
-Balaram thereafter describes Ayodhya with minor changes in Valmiki's depiction of the locale (for a detailed comparison between Valmiki's text and Jagamohan Ramayana, See Sahoo 2000).
+Balaram thereafter describes Ayodhya with minor changes in Valmiki's text and Jagamohan Ramayana, See Sahoo 2000).